Bereaved Children in Schools

 We have devised a schools’ training programme that can be delivered via the Zoom platform that we are happy to offer your staff at no cost.
 With many school staff on furlough and unable to work, they are nevertheless permitted to undertake training and we hope that this will create an opportunity for them to develop their knowledge, skills and confidence.

-Rosedale are fully funding this training, which includes the provision of a training workbook which will be e-mailed over in advance for use on the day of training These workbooks will be filled with useful tips, guidance, signposting and resources that can be used in all key stages and there is a lot of space to take notes as the training is delivered.
+This training includes the provision of a training workbook which will be e-mailed over in advance for use on the day of training.
+These workbooks will be filled with useful tips, guidance, signposting and resources that can be used in all key stages and there is a lot of space to take notes as the training is delivered.
 Within the workbook there will also be the Children’s Bereavement Charter and a list of recommended bereavement books that you may wish to add to your library following this training.

-If you would like to book your staff places, please do call Lucy Coote on 07753 299925 or email email@example.com
+For more information on this course or to book a place on the waiting list please call Lucy Coote on 07753 299925 or email [email protected]

 The Bereaved Child in School